-In Early Years the Class Teacher is Mrs Marsden and we are supported by Mrs Manners and Miss Clarke.
+In Early Years the Class Teachers are Miss Dick and Mrs Marsden and we are supported by Mrs Manners.

 Our first week back in Early Years was very busy, we have been playing outside in the glorious sunshine, we had great fun playing parachute games and we thoroughly enjoyed Forest School, we had to find our new forest school friends and loved meeting them all!
 We found natural resources to make self portraits too!